A great pair of ski gloves is an essential part of any successful day on the slopes.

 - Touch Screen Compatibility – Most Skiing gloves will be touchscreen compatible or have a few fingertips that are touch screen compatible.

 - Size and Fit – A proper fit is very important when taking part in a snow sport such as skiing.
-You do not want a large glove that will easily slip off, and you do also not want a tight glove that will reduce movement.
+You do not want a large glove that will easily slip off, nor a tight one that will reduce movement.

 - Additional Features – Other additional features that you may note are leather palms, longer gauntlet cuffs, and Wrist cinches for a more secure fit.
 Zip pockets on the sides of the gloves.
 Some may even have thumb wipes and leashes or cords for wrist fastening.